GeoMOER/FORCE/docs/units/_unit02/unit02-01_prerequisites.md

 In this unit you should be able to

-* Setting up folder structure
+* Set up folder structure
-* Selecting path and row for downloading Landsat data
+* Select path and row for downloading Landsat data
-* Selecting tile numbers for downloading Sentinel data
+* Select tile numbers for downloading Sentinel data

 ## Comments